#> [1] "Rendering took 0.42minutes."

 Back M, Baumert A, Denissen J, Hartung F, Penke L, Schmukle S, Schönbrodt F, Schröder–Abé M, Vollmann M, Wagner J & Wrzus C (2011).
 European Journal of Personality. https://doi.org/10.1002/per.811

-Personality's dance with fate -
+Personality's gentle dance -

 Abstract